ASD-NH/FocusAPI/README.md

 Java API for accessing course/grade information via Focus for Schools.
 Currently in very early development.
 Contact me at [stephan.lensky@gmail.com](mailto:stephan.lensky@gmail.com) if you have any questions.

-Using this API is dead simple.
+Getting started with this API is simple.
 Here's an example:
 ```
 // initializes the focus object and logs in
 Focus focus = new Focus(user, password, Focus.School.ASD);